Hashbadshah/steeleye_assignment.txt/README.md

     at async loadAndTransform (file:///home/damner/code/node_modules/vite/dist/node/chunks/dep-561c5231.js:39740

+3.
-3.Please fix, optimize, and/or modify the component as much as you think is necessary.
+Please fix, optimize, and/or modify the component as much as you think is necessary.
+Ans.
-Ans. the correct code for question. import React, { useState, useEffect, memo } from 'react';
+the correct code for question.

+import React, { useState, useEffect, memo } from 'react';
 import PropTypes from 'prop-types';